-This is Part Two (Chapter 14) of The Blockchain Economy serialised book.
-Part Two is where we focus on real world use cases aka Applications.
-This chapter concludes Part 2.
-For the index/table of contents of The Blockchain Economy book please click here.
+This is Part Two (Chapter 14) of The Blockchain Economy book.
+This serialised book is a practical guidebook for investors, entrepreneurs and employees who want to learn how to prosper during the transition to an economy where value exchange is permissionless and disintermediated.
+For the index/table of contents of The Blockchain Economy bok please click here.

 This Chapter looks at the 11 other markets facing Blockchain disruption: